-Selling, general and administrative expense for the three months ended September 30, 2014 increased \$6.5 million, or 54%, to \$18.6 million, compared to \$12.1 million for the three months ended September 30, 2013.
-The increase was primarily attributable to higher headcount and compensation-related costs of \$3.7 million, increases in legal, accounting and other professional fees of \$1.5 million, trade shows and other marketing expenses of \$0.5 million, and other expenses of \$0.8 million.
-These increases were primarily driven by the acquisition of DVS Sciences in February 2014, the expansion of our worldwide commercial capabilities, and to a lesser extent, general and administrative expense to support our growth.
+Selling, general and administrative expense for the three months ended March 31, 2015 increased \$4.8 million, or 32%, to \$20.1 million, compared to \$15.3 million for the three months ended March 31, 2014, primarily driven by higher headcount and compensation-related costs of \$3.5 million, increases in legal, accounting and other outside services costs of \$0.7 million, increases in facilities leasing costs of \$0.6 million, and increases in travel and related costs of \$0.2 million, partly offset by integration-related costs of \$0.3 million incurred in the prior year.
+These increases resulted from additional expenses to expand our worldwide commercial capabilities and support our growth, including additional expenses relating to the acquired DVS operations for the full quarter in 2015 compared to a partial quarter in the prior year.
 We expect selling, general and administrative expense to increase in future periods as we continue to grow our sales, technical support, marketing, and administrative headcount, support increased product sales, broaden our customer base, and incur additional costs to support our expanding global footprint and the overall growth in our business.